engineersamuel/dataglue/README.md

 * `rhc snapshot save -a dataglue`
 * mongo dump as well, as the snapshot did not appear to save the mongo data
 * `rhc delete-app dataglue`
-* `rhc create-app -g <gear name|int_general_medium> dataglue "http://cartreflect-claytondev.rhcloud.com/reflect?github=wshearn/openshift-origin-cartridge-nodejs"`
+* `rhc create-app -g <gear name|int_general_medium> dataglue "http://cartreflect-claytondev.rhcloud.com/reflect?github=engineersamuel/openshift-origin-cartridge-nodejs"`
 * `rhc cartridge add mongodb-2.2 -a dataglue`
 * `rhc snapshot restore -a dataglue -f /tmp/dataglue.tar.gz`
 * Then Update the .git/config openshift ssh references to point to the new openshift app ssh git location.
 This can be found by logging into openshift and going to the app.

+If not snapshotting the data you the final command would be `git push -f openshift master` based on adding openshift as a remote in the `.git/config`

 ### References
 * [Getting Started with Openshift](https://www.openshift.com/get-started)